radiantearth/stac-api-spec/ogcapi-features/README.md

 | `/collections/{collectionId}/items/{featureId}` | [Item](../stac-spec/item-spec/README.md)                | Returns single Item (GeoJSON Feature)                                                                                                      |
 | `/api`                                          | OpenAPI 3.0 JSON                                        | Returns an OpenAPI description of the service from the `service-desc` link `rel` - not required to be `/api`, but the document is required |

 The OGC API - Features is a standard API that represents collections of geospatial data.
-It defines the RESTful interface to query geospatial data, with GeoJSON as a main return type.
+It defines a RESTful interface to query geospatial data, with GeoJSON as a main return type.
 With OAFeat you can return any `Feature`, which is a geometry plus any number of properties.
 The core [STAC Item spec](../stac-spec/item-spec/README.md) enhances the core `Feature` with additional requirements and options to enable cataloging of spatiotemporal 'assets' like